tingerrr/hydra/src/core.typ

   )
 }

-/// Checks if the current `hydra-context` is on a starting page, i.e. if the next candidates are on top of this `hydra-context`'s page.
+/// Checks if the given context is on a starting page, i.e. if the next candidates are on top of this context's page.
 ///
 /// This function is contextual.
 ///
 /// - ctx (hydra-context): The context in which the visibility of the next candidates should be checked.
-/// - candidates (candidates): The candidates for this `hydra-context`.
+/// - candidates (candidates): The candidates for this context.
 /// -> bool
 #let is-on-starting-page(ctx, candidates) = {
   let next = if candidates.primary.next != none { candidates.primary.next.location() }